thomasgauthier/FreePIE-OSVR/README.md

 There is a script example for FreePIE in the example folder.
 Basically you can access OSVR.yaw, OSVR.pitch and OSVR.roll inside FreePIE.
 All axes are in radian. osvr_server has to be running.
 Positional values (x, y, z) might be added in the future.

+Script examples can be found in the example directory.

 ##Quirks

 Sometime the plugin will output 0 for all values (use *diagnostics.watch(OSVR.yaw)* to test).